cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-kubernetes.md

 Waiting for deployment "my-app" rollout to finish: 4 of 5 updated replicas are available... deployment "my-app" successfully rolled out
 ```

+### Patching

+Kubernetes has no way of knowing which layers of a container image are app code, and which provide underlying dependencies or a root filesystem.
+For this reason, Kubernetes alone cannot rebuild images on demand.

+This problem is typically solved through the combined use of **continuous integration** pipelines, and **image-scanning tools** such as [Snyk](https://snyk.io/blog/putting-container-security-in-the-hands-of-developers/).
+Rebuilding and redeployment of images may depend on collaboration between app developers and operators.